NSO-developer/drned-xmnr/README.md

 action completed successfully), `failure` and `error` (the latter may contain more details about the problem in case of failure).

-### Setup
+ * **Setup**

     Run the action `drned-xmnr/setup/setup-xmnr` to prepare and populate the data directory.
 This is needed as the first action before any further work with the tool, or to clean up the directory (with parameter `overwrite`).

-### Device states
+ * **Device states**

     Once set up, you need to prepare device states.
 A device state is pretty much a device configuration, so you can configure the device and record its state, or you can directly import saved device configurations (provided they are in the Cisco-CLI format).

-### Transitions
+ * **Transitions**

     The main purpose of this tool is to help you verify that the device under test transitions smoothly between states - you can move from state to state, or walk several states at once, or explore all possible transitions between several states.
 The tool invokes DrNED for all these tasks and uses its capabilities to detect auto-configuration issues, problems with rollback, etc.

-### Coverage
+ * **Coverage**

     DrNED is capable of reporting how big part of the device model your tests have covered; the tool implements a simple wrapper around this capability, including a status data providing the coverage report in a structured form.

+## Common problems

+DrNED uses `py.test` as a tool for running tests.  `py.test` cannot process correctly command line arguments containing hyphens (`-`); DrNED works around that by translating hyphens to tildes (`~`) in file names (but not in device names), so it should be possible to use hyphens in state names (again: not in device names), but due to the workaround, it is not possible to use tildes there.